tbienias/blog/posts/ue4-installed-build.md

 ### [](#minor-qoli)Make Minor Quality of Life Improvements for UE4 (Optional)

 I've made some changes to a few config files.
 This is more a note to myself, but maybe someone does find it useful.
-Download the repository from GitLab:
+Download the repository from GitHub:

 ```bash
 cd .. && git clone git@github.com:tbienias/UE4-QoL.git && cd ./ue-4.22.2